ian-fox/hanabi/docs/API Specification.md

 Last updated January 22, 2017

 ## Card Representation
 Cards are represented as integers when in the deck, discard, or play.
-If c is a card then:
+If c is a card in the deck then:
 * `c mod 10` corresponds to the rank of the card
 * `floor(c/10)` corresponds to the colour of the card, as follows:
     + 0: blue